What is the Yellow Ribbon Program?

 How to Apply for Yellow Ribbon Benefits?

-Washington and Lee will provide Yellow Ribbon funding to seven undergraduate students and four graduate students for the academic year.
-These spots are filled on a first come basis.
+Washington and Lee provides Yellow Ribbon funding to undergraduate students and law students.
 If you intend to use your Yellow Ribbon benefits, please complete the Request for Participation in the Yellow Ribbon Program as soon as possible.

 A separate application will need to be submitted to the U.S. Department of Veterans Affairs to determine your eligibility.
 If you are eligible, you will receive a Certificate of Eligibility indicating you meet the requirements for Yellow Ribbon.
 Once you receive your Certificate of Eligibility, please forward a copy to the Office of Financial Aid.